sakshambedi/Chevrolet-Website-Scraper-QA-Agent/README.md

 - Disclosures missing: ensure the ID exists in `samples/disclosurespurejson.json` (DEV) or that the remote endpoint is reachable (PROD)
 - HTML not saved: `--save-html` works only in PROD; files are timestamped under `samples/`
 - Mode mismatch: set env var on launch to align Playwright/FEEDS with CLI flags, e.g., `DEV=false python main.py --prod ...`
+- Q&A Agent embedding error: verify you have the correct embedding model specified in `.env` (default is `text-embedding-3-small`)
+- Q&A Agent API key error: make sure you have a valid OpenAI API key in your `.env` file

 ## Why DEV and PROD Modes